Anti-Zika Virus ELISA (IgA or IgG or IgM or IgAM)

 EUROIMMUN and Roche announced that they have entered into an option agreement under which Roche gains access to intellectual property in the field of Zika virus immunodiagnostics assigned to EUROIMMUN.

 Especially in secondary flavivirus infections specific IgM - the classical marker of acute infection – is often found at low titer, sometimes being even undetectable, while synthesis of specific IgG is rapidly stimulated.
 Shortly after infection, the IgG titer then levels off at moderate concentration, indistinguishable from IgG titers in convalescent infections.
 Similar situations have also been observed in patients with Zika virus (ZIKV) infections, recently, making it difficult to discriminate between an acute secondary and a past infection.
 Since ZIKV is suspected to be associated with major neurological consequences (Guillan-Barré syndrome, microcephaly in newborns), diagnosis of acute infections though is highly crucial.
 We analysed the course of anti-ZIKV IgA, IgM and IgG titers in two confirmed patients for whom sequential serum samples were available asking whether IgA as alternative to IgM could indicate an acute phase of infection.
+Furthermore, we investigated the diagnostic benefit of an ELISA for combined detection of anti-ZIKV NS1 IgA and IgM.

 ELISA and indirect immunofluorescence tests (IIFT) have been developed for sensitive and specific detection of antibodies against Zika virus in patient serum samples.
 The assays are suitable for diagnosing acute infections as well as for disease surveillance.
 In particular, serological analysis can aid the differentiation of infections with Zika virus, dengue virus and chikungunya virus, which manifest with similar symptoms and are endemic in much the same geographic regions.